tanzu-end-to-end/tap-workshop/workshop/content/exercises/03-Supply-Chain.md

 There are a few things to highlight in this file.

 1. The ```spec/app.tanzu.vmware.com/workload-type``` entry defines that tag that will be used in the workload.yaml file of any application that utilizes this supply chain.
-2. The ```components``` section has a sequential list of all components used by the supply chain.
+2. The ```resources``` section has a sequential list of all the steps in the supply chain.

-To understand what each component does, you can take a look at the supplychain-tempates.yaml file:
+To understand what each resource does, you can take a look at the numbered definition files for each step in the supply chain, starting with ```supply-chain-01-source.yaml```

 ```editor:open-file
 file: supplychain/supplychain-templates.yaml